Thermal Tensor Network Simulations of Lattice Fermions with Fixed Filling: Benchmark on non-interacting fermions

 where $t=1$ is set as the energy unit.
 It should be noted that, although this model is exactly solvable, it constitutes a nontrivial technical benchmark for tensor network methods, as the metallic states possess high entanglement.

-we first consider a target filling of $n_{\rm target} = 3/4$, as a typical case where a non-constant chemical potential is required to maintain fixed filling during cooling, as shown in Fig.~\ref{Fig:Benchmark_FF}(a).
+We first consider a target filling of $n_{\rm target} = 3/4$, as a typical case where a non-constant chemical potential is required to maintain fixed filling during cooling, as shown in Fig.~\ref{Fig:Benchmark_FF}(a).
 At high temperatures, entropy dominates the free energy, so the system favors a highly disordered half-filled state.
 In this regime, a divergent chemical potential $\mu \sim -\alpha_0T$ (with finite $\alpha_0 = \ln\frac{1 - n_{\rm target}}{n_{\rm target}}$), is required to drive the system toward the target filling.
-The thermodynamic quantities, including energy $E$, entropy $S$, and specific heats $C_N$ and $C_\mu$, are shown in Fig.~\ref{Fig:Benchmark_FF}(b-e).
-Here, $C_\mu$ and $C_N$ are computed in tangent space via Eq.~(\ref{Eq:C_mu}) and Eq.~(\ref{Eq:C_N}) to avoid errors from numerical differentiation.
+The thermodynamic quantities, including energy $E$, entropy $S$, and specific heat $C_N$, are shown in Fig.~\ref{Fig:Benchmark_FF}(b-d).
+Here, the specific $C_N$ is computed in tangent space via Eq.~(\ref{Eq:C_N}) to avoid errors from numerical differentiation.
 Across all temperatures, these thermodynamic quantities show excellent agreement with the exact solution, confirming the correctness and reliability of the fixed-$N$ tanTRG algorithm.
-The absolute errors are shown in Fig.~\ref{Fig:Benchmark_FF}(g-j), which are systematically improved as the bond dimension $D$ increases.
-For the largest bond dimension $D = 1024$, the dominant error becomes deviation from the target filling, which is controlled with the set tolerance $10^{-6}$, as shown in Fig.~\ref{Fig:Benchmark_FF}(f).
+The absolute errors are shown in Fig.~\ref{Fig:Benchmark_FF}(f-h), which are systematically improved as the bond dimension $D$ increases.
+For the largest bond dimension $D = 1024$, the dominant error becomes deviation from the target filling, which is controlled with the set tolerance $10^{-6}$, as shown in Fig.~\ref{Fig:Benchmark_FF}(e).